Using PuTTY to Generate SSH Keys in Windows

 - Generate randomness by moving the mouse when prompted.

-- Copy the public key, which will be used for the SoftNAS Cloud® instance in Microsoft Azure.
+- Copy the public key, which will be used for the SoftNAS® instance in Microsoft Azure.

 Note: Save both the private and public keys.

 Using OpenSSH to Generate SSH Keys in Linux

 To set up SSH access, the following is required:

 - Create a public/private key pair.